wjw465150/GeodeUserGuide/Geode_6(Developing with Apache Geode).md

 ![img](assets/ClientServerAdvancedTopics-7.gif)

-**Note:** This method of conflation is different from the one used for multi-site gateway sender queue conflation.
+**注意:** This method of conflation is different from the one used for multi-site gateway sender queue conflation.
 It is the same as the method used for the conflation of peer-to-peer distribution messages within a single cluster.